How to Use This Toolkit

 Stage 2: Study Models

-Research is not optional and it is not delegated to interns.
-The working group responsible for this gap spends two to three weeks identifying communities, states, or countries that have made measurable progress on a similar challenge.
+Research is mandatory, and the working group owns it.
+The team responsible for this gap spends two to three weeks identifying communities, states, or countries that have made measurable progress on a similar challenge.
 SEED maintains a curated library of model programs, but every implementation context is unique.
-You are looking for structural patterns, not copy-paste solutions.5
+You are looking for structural patterns, adaptable frameworks.5

-For each model studied, document: the intervention design, the population served, the funding structure, the measured outcomes, the timeline from launch to measurable results, and—critically—what did not work and why.
-Failures are more instructive than successes.
+For each model studied, document: the intervention design, the population served, the funding structure, the measured outcomes, the timeline from launch to measurable results, and (critically) what did not work and why.
+Failures teach more than successes.

 Stage 3: Stress-Test with Practitioners

 Present your model research to the people who would actually implement the proposed design.
-This means teachers, not just superintendents.
-Foremen, not just HR directors.
-Caseworkers, not just agency heads.
-The practitioner stress-test is designed to surface the operational constraints that leaders often cannot see: scheduling conflicts, union rules, licensing requirements, funding restrictions, seasonal patterns, transportation barriers, and the hundred other granular realities that determine whether a good idea survives contact with the field.
+Teachers alongside superintendents.
+Foremen alongside HR directors.
+Caseworkers alongside agency heads.
+The practitioner stress-test surfaces the operational constraints that leaders often cannot see: scheduling conflicts, union rules, licensing requirements, funding restrictions, seasonal patterns, transportation barriers, and the hundred other granular realities that determine whether a good idea survives contact with the field.

 Present the proposed model in a 10-minute briefing.
 Then ask three questions and stop talking: (1) What would prevent this from working in our community?
 (2) What are we not seeing?
 (3) If you had to make this work with your current resources, what would you change?
 Record every response.
 Do not defend the design during this session.